 1. .
 In order to take the Clinical Cardiac Electrophysiology Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed three years of an AOA-recognized fellowship program in Cardiology, followed by one year of training in Clinical Cardiac Electrophysiology.

 2. The Clinical Cardiac Electrophysiology Written Exam is offered in August.
-The application period for the Written Exam opens in December of the previous year.
+The application period for the Written Exam opens in mid-March.

 Become Board Certified